Juanmacardona/odin-recipes/README.md

 # odin-recipes
-Projects related to The Odin Project bootcamp
+This is a project that shows skills in writtting HTML Following instructions from The Odin Project